Skin Cancer Myths

 Myth #1: Skin Cancer is not deadly

 So not true!
-Firstly, skin cancer is the most common cancer in the U.S. Secondly, and more to the point, approximately 9,500 people are diagnosed every day and more than 2 people die of skin cancer every hour (Cancer Facts and Figures 2019).
+Firstly, skin cancer is the most common cancer in the U.S. More than 2 people die of skin cancer every hour (Cancer Facts and Figures 2019).
 While dermatologists and other doctors treat many cases, some types like melanoma are fatal.
 Singer Bob Marley and Philadelphia Eagles coach Jim Johnson are probably the two most famous names to succumb to melanoma.

-Myth #2: People with dark skin don’t get skin cancer.
+Skin Cancer Myth #2: People with dark skin don’t get skin cancer

 Dangerously untrue!
-People with dark skin have a lower risk for skin cancer than light-skinned people, but they are certainly not immune to it.
+People with dark skin have a lower risk of skin cancer than light-skinned people, but they are certainly not immune to it.
 In fact, the death rates are higher, because it is diagnosed later when it is more advanced.
 The Skin Cancer Association has a survival rate of 60% for dark-skinned persons compared to 90% for light-skinned persons.
 Dark-skinned people do not get checked as often because of this misconception.
-Also, diagnosis is delayed because they tend to get skin cancer in unexpected places, such as on their nails, hands and feet.
+Also, diagnosis is delayed because they tend to get skin cancer in unexpected places, such as on their nails, hands, and feet.
 Because of this, both they and their doctors do not immediately suspect skin cancer since it’s hard to notice.

 Tanning greatly increases your risk of developing skin cancer.
 An increase in the skin pigment, melanin, which you see as a tan, is a sign of damage.
 The more you tan, the more melanin is being produced to try to protect your skin from further damage, the darker the tan.
 And on and on.
 The source of skin cancer are these cells multiplying out of control.
 Every time your skin color changes due to exposure to the sun, the greater your risk of developing skin cancer.

 Granted, skin cancer is not common in children.
 At the present time in the U.S, there are about 300-420 new cases each year.
 Skin cancer accounts for 3% of all pediatric cancers.
 As with adults, children with light skin are at a higher risk.
 A history of sunburns makes a child more susceptible, as does a family history of melanoma.
 Treating early-stage melanoma is usually successful.

 Tanning beds are worse!
 They use unnatural levels of UV light that you are not exposed to in nature.
 The UVA radiation can be up to four times higher than that of the sun at noon.
 The UVB radiation almost twice at high.
-Use of a tanning bed before the age of 35 increases the risk for melanoma by 75%.
+The use of a tanning bed before the age of 35 increases the risk of melanoma by 75%.